 And for afters…?

 There are multiple benefits that come from making the types of changes we’ve talked about in this article.
 Generally, it involves reducing your consumption which, in turn, cuts the costs of your energy bills.
 It also means that you produce fewer CO2 emissions which is crucial for the environment and the global warming issues we face in today’s society.
 Having large chain restaurants onboard with such great sustainability initiatives is sure to pave the way for other companies to follow suit.
 We have seen that smaller restaurants are also operating in ways which will benefit the environment and local communities.
 Demonstrating their social and environmental consciousness is also a way of boosting reputation amongst a restaurant’s customers, potentially leading to better profits.

 We are currently working with several restaurant chains to help them reduce their energy use and CO2 emissions.
-As an associate partner of The Planet Mark, we can award our clients with a certification to demonstrate a commitment to CO2 reduction goals, as well as implementing sustainable action and development plans.
 Get in touch with our sustainability team today to start your green journey!